On rainbow tetrahedra in Cayley graphs: Generation of -modeled subgraphs

-\begin{exmp} In Figure 2, the upper, (lower-left, lower-right), CT has its vertices sharing the quadrangle 1357, (1247, 2345). \end{exmp}
+\begin{exm} In Figure 3, the upper (resp. lower-left, lower-right) CT has its vertices sharing the quadruple 1357 (resp.
+1247, 2345). \end{exm}

-From now on, each CT is denoted by its associated multiset as in Theorem{\rm~\ref{tt}}.
-Given a TMC $K_4$-type $t=abcde\!f$, the CT's incident to $t$ are obtained by deleting from $t$ each one of the three pairs $ad$, $be$ and $cf$, yielding respectively $bce\!f$, $acdf$ and $abde$.
+From now on, each CT will be denoted by its associated multiset in Corollary~\ref{tt}.
+Given a rainbow $K_4$-type $t=abcde\!f$, the CTs incident to $t$ are obtained by deleting from $t$ each one of the three pairs $ad$, $be$ and $cf$, which yields respectively $bce\!f$, $acdf$ and $abde$.